How to Counter Offer in a Salary Negotiation

 The goal is to make it clear to the company that you understand your worth.
 “It’s very different than just saying, ‘What are the other people making?’”
 Zee said.

-On the other hand, if you’ve done your research and you think you can do better, you’re on stable footing asking for a 10-to-20-percent increase in base pay, she said.
+If you’ve done your research and you think you can do better on your offer, you’re on stable footing asking for a 10-to-20-percent increase in base pay, Andersen said.
 Don’t give a single figure, though, because it’s an opening for the hiring partner to simply say ‘no.’

 “What you want to do is say, ‘I think my target is actually closer to’ — and then give a range, say, a $150,000 to $160,000 base, and then ask a magic, open-ended question like, ‘What do you think we can do to get closer to that?’”
 Andersen said.